China suspends imports from another Canadian pork company

 “Ractopamine is a feed additive that is approved by Health Canada and is used safely in Canada,” Bibeau said in an emailed statement to Radio Canada International.
 “While inconsistent with the international standards, China has a policy that prohibits the use of ractopamine.”

+The Canadian pork industry, Frigo Royal and CFIA are working with Chinese authorities to better understand the details of the case of a positive ractopamine test, he added.

+“A comprehensive review of this situation is being conducted by CIFA and we are awaiting the details of investigation,” Stordy said.

-The suspension is limited to one pork processing facility only and the export of Canadian meat products to China from all other eligible facilities continues, she added.
+The suspension is limited to one pork processing facility only and the export of Canadian meat products to China from all other eligible facilities continues, Bibeau said.

+In 2018, China was the third largest importer of Canadian pork behind Japan and the U.S. Last year, China imported 283,216 tonnes of Canadian pork worth over $514 million, according to the Canadian Pork Council statistics.

 “Canadian farmers make the highest quality products, backed by a robust and world-class inspection system,” Bibeau said.
 “We stand by our system and our strong reputation as reliable suppliers of quality products worldwide.”